LI7XI/AudioAnalyzerDocs/docs/handler-types/handler-types.md

 - `RMS`: Sum squares of values over X ms, find average, get root of result.
 - `Peak`: Find maximum value over X ms. If there was a silence and just 1 sound sample near maximum, then result will be near maximum.
 - `Loudness`: Sum squares of values over X ms (but separated into smaller blocks), throw out too quiet blocks, find average of remaining blocks.
-Unlike RMS, it doesn't get root of result, but in case of using decibels this changes a little.
+Unlike RMS, it doesn't get root of result, but in case of using decibels this changes little.

 ?>Unless you have a specific need for `RMS` or `Peak` handler types, it's recommended to use `Loudness`.